Three tips to help you find, and apply, for a small business grant to help fund your success.

 Applying for a small business grant can be tedious — you’re usually asked to supply a significant amount of information.
 But it’s important to be thorough, since it can increase your chances of receiving the grant.

 You’ll likely need to share details about your business, its finances, and how the small business grant will be used.
-The entire application process typically takes at least six weeks and may include several rounds of meetings and/or review.
+The entire application process typically takes at least six weeks and may include several rounds of meetings and/or reviews.
 Even after that, you may wait another six to 12 months to get a response.

 Tip: Depending on your cash flow and the size of the small business grant in question, it may make sense to hire a professional grant writer to help with your proposal.
 If you don’t have the funds to hire a professional, ask your network if they have any experience applying for grants; you could discover helpful advice.